 3. Reduce meat and dairy consumption

-Eating less meat is linked to many health benefits.
-These include a reduced risk of heart disease, stroke, and diabetes6.
-In fact, the most recent update to Canada’s Food Guide in 2019 recognizes the health benefits of plant-based proteins, and now recommends choosing protein sources that come from plants more often.
+Eating less meat is linked to many health benefits, including a reduced risk of heart disease, stroke, diabetes, and some cancers.9 In fact, the most recent update to Canada’s Food Guide in 2019 recognizes the health benefits of eating less meat, and now recommends choosing protein sources that come from plants more often.

-4. Choose a plant-based diet
+4. Choose plant-based

 1 Intergovernmental Panel on Climate Change – Climate Change 2021: The Physical Science Basis.
 Available from https://www.ipcc.ch/report/sixth-assessment-report-working-group-i/.
 Accessed August 27, 2021.